itsdynamical/itsdynamical.github.io/_posts/2023-05-17-variational-optimization-1.markdown

 However, if you take a closer look at the function $ad-bc$, you may find it is just the determinant of the matrix and is a constant function $1$ on $\mathsf{SO}(2)$.

 An expert may realize other difficulties, a typical one is it is hard to do numerical discretization in the manifold case.
-So, we need a more fundamental view than Newton's mechanics.
+So, we need a more fundamental view than Newtonian mechanics.

 ### Variational Principle: Lagrange Mechanics
-First, let's consider the case without friction ($\gamma=0$) and ODE (2) becomes
+First, let's consider the case without friction ($\gamma=0$) and ODE Eq.4 becomes

 $$\begin{cases}
  \dot{x}&= p \\
  \dot{p} &= -\nabla f(x)
 \end{cases}
-\tag{3}$$
+\tag{5}$$

 You may have heard of the big name Lagrange even if you are not an expert in physics.
-He has an elegant view of the ODE (2).
+He has an elegant view of the ODE Eq.4.
 Consider the space of all the smooth parametric curves, i.e., all the map $t\rightarrow \mathbb{R}^d, t\in [0,T]$.
 This is a large space, but Lagrange defines a function called Lagrangian $L(x,\dot{x}, t)=\frac{1}{2}\|\dot{x}(t)\|^2-f(x(t))$.
 Consider the functional $\mathcal{S}$ defined as

 $$\mathcal{S}[x]:=\int_0^T L(x, \dot{x}, t)$$

 Here $\mathcal{S}$ takes in a parametric curve and outputs a real number.
 Lagrange tells us that
 > If a curve $x(t), t\in [0,T]$ is a 'critical curve' of the functional $\mathcal{S}$, then it must be a solution of the ODE (Eq.
-3).
+5).

 Mathematically, the parametric curve $x(t), t\in[0,T]$ is the solution of ODE ($\gamma=0$) is equal to say the for any curve $\eta$ with vanish end points, $\lim_{\epsilon\rightarrow 0} \frac{1}{\epsilon}(\mathcal{S}[x+\epsilon \eta]-\mathcal{S}[x])=0$.
 This is denoted as

 $$\delta \int_0^T L(x,\dot{x},t) dt = 0
-\tag{4}
+\tag{6}
 $$

 Intuitively, this means if we change the curve a little, the Lagrangian is almost unchanged.
 We can compare it with the local minimum of a function.
 The local minimum $y^*$ of a function $g$ satisfies $\lim_{\epsilon\rightarrow 0} g(y+\epsilon v)=0\,\forall v$.
-And the curve satisfies the ODE (2) is the 'best curve' under the cost of $\mathcal{S}$.
+And the curve satisfies the ODE Eq.4 is the 'best curve' under the cost of $\mathcal{S}$.
 This is why it is also called '[stationary-action principle](https://en.wikipedia.org/wiki/Stationary-action_principle)'.
 This is really amazing.
 It tells us that all the objects in the world are somehow lazy, they are always trying to find the path that cost the least Lagrangian.

 How to solve this variational problem is technical and beyond this blog.
 But the solution for a variational problem is an ODE given by the [Euler–Lagrange equation](https://en.wikipedia.org/wiki/Euler%E2%80%93Lagrange_equation).
 Back to our problem, Lagrange proves that the solution of variational problem Eq.
-4 is Newton's ODE Eq.
-3.
+6 is Newton's ODE Eq.
+5.

 ### Dissipative Variational Principle: from Lagrange Mechanics to Variational Optimization
 Lagrange mechanics is elegant, however, it has not introduced the friction $\gamma$ yet.
 Without friction, the total energy, the sum of kinetic energy $\frac{1}{2}\|\dot{x}\|^2$ and potential energy $f(x)$, is a constant.
 In other word, the kinetic energy and the potential energy will keep exchanging energy with each other and $x$ will never converge.

-This means we need friction $\gamma$ to do optimization.
+This means we need friction $\gamma$ for  optimization.
 But how do we get it from the variational principle?
-The beautiful idea in [[Wibisono, Wilson & Jordan 16]](https://arxiv.org/pdf/1603.04245.pdf) introduces an extra term $r(t)$, a monotonely increasing positive function, and gives a time-dependent Lagrangian
+The standard $L$ admits a time-translation symmetry, and Noether's theorem thus gives energy conservation.
+The beautiful idea in [[Wibisono, Wilson & Jordan 16]](https://arxiv.org/pdf/1603.04245.pdf) breaks this symmetry by introducing an algorithmic time dependence, via an extra term $r(t)$, and gives a time-dependent Lagrangian

 $$
 L(x, \dot{x}, t) := r(t)\left(\frac{1}{2}\|\dot{x}(t)\|^2 - f(x(t))\right)
 $$

-This $r(t)$ term breaks this symmetricity of energy and gives us energy dissipation.
+If $r(t)$ is monotonically increasing, it will give us energy dissipation.
 If we also solve the same variational problem Eq.
-3, we have the ODE with friction (Eq.
-2). $\gamma(t)$ in Eq.
-2 is given by $r'(t)/r(t)$ is a positive function stands for the friction parameter.
+5, we have the ODE with friction (Eq.
+4). $\gamma(t)$ in Eq.
+4 is given by $r'(t)/r(t)$ is a positive function stands for the friction parameter.
 Popular choices of $\gamma$ are constant for strongly convex functions and $\frac{3}{t}$ for convex functions.
 Thus, we have that the system converges to a local minimum when time goes to infinity.
 By discretizing this ODE, we have the popular (stochastic) momentum gradient descent algorithm (Eq.
-1).
+3).